 It is one of the larger medieval churches in Öland and was likely named for the Irish Saint Brigida.
 The Chapel had a high roof covered by monk and nun tile, a rather unusual detail for the time because of its costliness.

 Through its remaining window, you can see the nearby Kapelluddens Fyr or Kapelluddens Lighthouse.
-Its location on the sheltered coast has to lead to many visitors seeing it and spending time on the beach.
+Its location on the sheltered coast has lead to many visitors seeing it and spending time on the beach.

 Easily accessed by a lay-by on the road to Lange Jan, the Chapel was built by merchants in the 13th century, and only traces remain, though a small model of the building can be seen.

-Connected initially to Kyrkhamn, the merchants who constructed the Chapel brought their own priest and the building was both Chapel and closely guarded warehouse.
+Connected initially to Kyrkhamn, the merchants who constructed the Chapel brought their own priest, and the building was both Chapel and closely guarded warehouse.

-Gråborg is the largest of the 15 strongholds on Öland and one of the largest in the Nordic region.
+Gråborg is the largest of the 15 strongholds on Öland and one of the largest Nordic regions.
 It was in use since 300 AD, and its location in the centre of the island is a prosperous area lead it its prominence as a trading point.
 The locals were experts in cattle rearing and leatherworking, with their goods being exported to the roman empire for their soldiers.